NYUAppSec/appsec_hw1/HW1_Instructions.md

 1. *Two* test cases, `crash1.gft` and `crash2.gft`, that cause the program to crash; each crash should have a different root cause.
 2. One test case, `hang.gft`, that causes the program to loop infinitely.
-(Hint: you may want to examine the "program" record type to find a bug that causes the program to loop infinitely.)
+(Hint: you may want to examine the "animation" record type to find a bug that causes the program to loop infinitely.)
 3. A text file, `bugs.txt` explaining the bug triggered by each of your three test cases.

-To create your own test files, you may want to look at `giftcardexamplewriter.c`.
-Although it is no better written than `giftcardreader.c`, it should help you understand the basics of the file format and how to produce gift card files.
+To create your own test files, you may want to refer to the `gengift.py` and `genanim.py` programs, which are Python scripts that create gift card files of different types.

 Finally, fix the bugs that are triggered by your test cases, and verify that the program no longer crashes / hangs on your test cases.
 To make sure that these bugs don't come up again as the code evolves, have Github Actions automatically build and run the program on your test suite.
+There are a few ways to do this, but the simplest is to modify the Makefile's existing `test` target to run the giftcardreader on your gift card files and then have GitHub Actions run `make test`.
+Note that you do *not* need to run your tests on the unfixed version of the code---the tests are intended to verify that the code is fixed and prevent the bugs from being reintroduced in later versions.

 ## Part 3: Fuzzing and Coverage